Stelele/stock-reconciliation/README.md

 - Puppeteer cannot launch: ensure `npm install` completed and that your environment allows running Chromium.
 Try setting `PUPPETEER_EXECUTABLE_PATH` to a local Chrome if needed.
 - No `Items.csv`: verify the Company/Warehouse values and that the "Fetch Items from Warehouse" action runs successfully.
-- No items entered in POS: confirm that item names/codes used in your shop Excel match POS search terms, and that the script clicks the correct cart item.
+- No items in POS Invoice: confirm that item codes in your shop Excel match ERPNext item codes, and that the items have valid price list rates.

 ## Files